Kassimali/phishing-email-investigation/README.md

 7. **Metadata Extraction:** Used ExifTool to extract metadata from the files recovered from the email.

 8. **File Reputation Check:** Finally, I checked the SHA-256 hashes of the extracted files on VirusTotal.
-T